Praveenx1/Hand_Gesture_Recognition/README.md

-# Hand Gesture recognition with OpenCV and MediaPipe
+# Hand Gesture recognition using MediaPipe

 This example showcases the utilization of landmarks identified by the MediaPipe library for training a gesture recognition model.
 Upon running the
     `python train.py` script,